-I hope to do more online courses for Stanford in the near future.
+I will be doing more online courses for Stanford in the near future.

 Story in the Timberline Review

 I have a new short story in the premiere edition of the Timberline Review, a new literary journal out of Oregon.

 Titled Thebes vs. Athens (457 BCE) it tells the story of two ancient Greek soldiers on opposite sides in a war who encounter each other in the forest, alone and cut off from their respective units.
 One is a member of the famous "Theban Band."

 There is a lot of great fiction and poetry in this issue, and if you would like your own copy, find it very reasonably priced at the Timberline Review's website.